icml2021SiMaN/icml2021SiMaN/README.md

 --use_dali \
 ```

 We provide two types of dataloaders by [nvidia-dali](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) and [Pytorch](https://pytorch.org/docs/stable/data.html) respectively.
-They use the same data augmentations, including random crop and horizontal flip.
-We empirically find that the dataloader by Pytorch can offer a better accuracy performance.
-They may have different code implementations.
-Anyway, we haven't figured it out yet.
-However, nvidia-dali shows its extreme efficiency in processing data which well accelerates the network training.
+They use the same data augmentations, including random cropping and horizontal flipping.
+Nvidia-dali shows an extreme efficiency in processing data which well accelerates the network training.
 The reported experimental results are on the basis of nvidia-dali.
 If interested, you can try dataloader by Pytorch via removing the optional argument ```--use_dali``` to obtain a better performance.

 Nvidia-dali package
 ```bash